jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Dynamic Scaling {#dynscale}

-The ability to adjust resources to need and possibly turn some of them off during periods of low usage.
+Dynamic scaling is about the ability to adjust resources to need and possibly turn some of them off during periods of low usage.
 Examples include the set of servers needed for a service, how many duplicate links are needed to carry high-volume traffic, whether one needs all base stations with overlapping coverage areas to be on, etc.

-Often networking is a critical service and redundancy is needed in fixed and wireless networks.
-Yet, there is a question on how much resiliency is needed and how quickly a backup or resource increase due to capacity shortage can be activated.
+Networks and communications are also critical functions of the modern digital society.
+The reliability of individual networking links or devices cannot be guaranteed.
+As a result, various levels and forms of resiliency are often needed, for instance through redundancy.
+Yet, there is a question on how much redundancy is needed and how quickly a backup or resource increase due to capacity shortage can be activated.

-The impact of redundancy on sustainability of the network is discussed later in this document.

 ### Motivation